PacoReinaCampo/OpenNN/lifecycle/scala/book/chapters/chapter2.md

-# Programming a Guessing Game
+# Identifiers, Names and Scopes